Policies, contracts, letters, guidance and HR support tools for UK employers.

 3.1.1 Under the Health and Safety at Work Act 1974, every employer and employee has rights and responsibilities, to ensure the provision of a safe working environment supported by safe systems of working.

-3.1.2 [Company] is committed to providing a safe working environment as far as reasonably practical that meets the needs of its staff and volunteers.
+3.1.2 [Company] is committed to providing a safe working environment as far as reasonably practical that meets the needs of its workers.
 Consideration shall therefore be given to the health and safety implications in respect of lone working.

 3.1.3 While [Company] will endeavour to reduce any instances of Lone Working where practicable, working alone is not in itself against the law and it will often be safe to do so.
 The law requires employers to consider carefully, and then deal with any health and safety risks for people working alone.